-- "Monetary Authority of Singapore" means the Monetary Authority of Singapore established under section 3 of the Monetary Authority of Singapore Act (Cap.
+- "material" includes any book, document or other record in any form, and any container or article relating thereto; - "Monetary Authority of Singapore" means the Monetary Authority of Singapore established under section 3 of the Monetary Authority of Singapore Act (Cap.
 186); - "officer of customs" has the same meaning as in the Customs Act (Cap.
 70);

 - "officer of the Bureau" means the Director or any officer of the Central Narcotics Bureau appointed under section 3 of the Misuse of Drugs Act (Cap.
-185); - "property" means money and all other property, movable or immovable, including things in action and other intangible or incorporeal property; - "realisable property" means - (a) any property held by the defendant; and - (b) any property held by a person to whom the defendant has, directly or indirectly, made a gift caught by this Act; - "Registrar" means, in relation to proceedings in - (a) the High Court the Registrar, Deputy Registrar or Assistant Registrar of the Supreme Court; - (b) a District Court or a Magistrate's Court the Registrar or Deputy Registrar of the State Courts;
+185); - "possession", in relation to any property, means actual or constructive possession of the property;

-"restraint order" means an order made under section 16(1);
+- "property" means money and all other property, movable or immovable, including things in action and other intangible or incorporeal property; - "realisable property" means - (a) any property held by the defendant; and - (b) any property held by a person to whom the defendant has, directly or indirectly, made a gift caught by this Act: - "Registrar" means, in relation to proceedings in - (a) the High Court the Registrar, Deputy Registrar or Assistant Registrar of the Supreme Court; - (b) a District Court or a Magistrate's Court the Registrar or Deputy Registrar of the State Courts;

-- "serious offence" means - (a) any of the offences specified in the Second Schedule; - (b) conspiracy to commit any of those offences; - (c) inciting others to commit any of those offences; - (d) attempting to commit any of those offences; or - (e) aiding, abetting, counselling or procuring the commission of any of those offences;
+- "restraint order" means an order made under section 16(1); - "serious offence" means - (a) any of the offences specified in the Second Schedule; - (b) conspiracy to commit any of those offences;

-- Transaction Reporting Officer" "Suspicious means an authorised officer - - (a) who has been appointed by the Minister as a Suspicious Transaction Reporting Officer for the purposes of this Act; and - (b) who has his appointment as a Suspicious Transaction Reporting Officer published in the Gazette;
+- (c) inciting others to commit any of those offences; - (d) attempting to commit any of those offences; or - (e) aiding, abetting, counselling or procuring the commission of any of those offences; - "Suspicious Transaction Reporting Officer" means an authorised officer - (a) who has been appointed by the Minister as a Suspicious Transaction Reporting Officer for the purposes of this Act; and - (b) who has his appointment as a Suspicious Transaction Reporting Officer published in the Gazette;